isomerpages/mindef-dtcareers/pages/CHALLENGE OF WITS WEEK 2.md

 	<div class="col-4 self-center">
 	<p class="cta-text mt-sm-12">
-		Navigation is one of the crucial element for success in the battleﬁeld, especially with unmanned systems.
+		Navigation is one of the crucial elements for success in the battleﬁeld, especially with unmanned systems.
 Fancy yourself an expert in mapping coordinates?
 Showcase your brilliance in this challenge.
 		<br><br>